Publications and Presentations

 - January – April 2018 – Laboratory Instructor – Biol 335 – Ichthyology.
 Prof. Tom Reimchen

-• September 2017 – present: Co-supervision of honours thesis Chrissy Schellenberg
+• September 2017 – April 2018: Co-supervision of honours thesis Chrissy Schellenberg

 - January – April 2017 – Laboratory Instructor – Biol 335 – Ichthyology.
 Prof. Tom Reimchen

 • January – April 2017 – Co-supervision of directed studies student, Hailey Davies

 - September – December 2016 – Laboratory Instructor – Biol 321 – Introduction to Invertebrates.
 Prof. Louise Page

 - January – April 2016: Co-supervision of a directed studies project for Rylan Command.

 Develop and facilitate a place-based eco-cultural science program for Indigenous youth.
 Funded by NSERC PromoScience, The Horner Foundation, and the Aboriginal Services Plan.
 Supervised by Prof. John Taylor and project manager Maeve Lydon

 Lead Scientist and Scientific Diver – 2016 – Vancouver Island University Center for Shellfish Research, University of Victoria Fisheries Ecology and Marine Conservation Lab – Assessment of anthropogenic structures as fish and invertebrate habitat in Deep Bay, British Columbia, Canada.
-Supervised by Dr Francis Juanes and Dr Sarah Dudas
+Supervised by Dr. Francis Juanes and Dr. Sarah Dudas